Drivetrain simulation using variational autoencoders: Variational autoencoders as generative models for data augmentation

 \subsection{Transformation between time domain jerk signal and spectrogram}

 The measurement data that we aim to augment in this study consists of time-domain jerk signals.
-Prior to their augmentation via the different VAE architectures considered, these signals are transformed into spectrograms, that is, represented in the frequency domain using a short-time Fourier transform (STFT) \cite{Griffin1984,Oppenheim1999STFT}.
+Prior to their augmentation via the different VAE architectures considered, these signals are transformed into spectrograms, that is, represented in the time-frequency domain using a short-time Fourier transform (STFT) \cite{Griffin1984,Oppenheim1999STFT}.
 After augmentation, the generated spectrograms are converted back into time-domain jerk signals using the inverse short-time Fourier transform (iSTFT).
-In this work, we rely on the PyTorch implementations for STFT and iSTFT \cite{Paszke2019pytorch}.
+In this work, we rely on the PyTorch implementation for STFT and iSTFT \cite{Paszke2019pytorch}.

-{Projecting time-domain signals into the spectral domain (spectrograms) was chosen as it offers several advantages for processing with VAEs, especially those utilizing convolutional neural network (CNN) encoders and decoders.
+Projection of {time-domain signals into the spectral domain (spectrograms) was chosen as it offers several advantages for processing with VAEs, especially those utilizing convolutional neural network (CNN) encoders and decoders.
 Spectrograms provide a rich time-frequency representation, allowing the model to learn and capture localized temporal and spectral patterns simultaneously.
 This can be more effective than using raw time-series data, as CNNs can more readily extract relevant features from the 2D structure of a spectrogram, potentially simplifying the network architecture and improving the ability to model complex signal characteristics.}

-\textbf{Time domain jerk signal to spectrogram:} Let \(s(n)\) denote the discrete jerk signal, where \(n\) is the discrete time index.
-The transformation of the discrete-time signal \(s(n)\) to its spectrogram representation follows from
+\textbf{Time domain jerk signal to spectrogram:} Let \(s[n]\) denote the discrete jerk signal sampled at uniform time intervals, where \(n \in \{0,\dots,N-1\}\) is the discrete sample index.
+The discrete STFT of \(s[n]\) is defined as

-where \(S(f,t)\) is the complex-valued STFT of the signal \(s(n)\), \(f\) represents the frequency, \(t\) represents the time position of the analysis window (in terms of discrete time steps), and \(w(t-n)\) is the window function (e.g., Hanning window) applied at time \(t\).
-From \(S(f,t)\), the magnitude $|S(f, t)|$ and phase $\varphi$ can be extracted as follows,
+where \(m\) is the frame index, \(k\) is the frequency-bin index, \(N_w\) is the window length, \(H\) is the hop size between two consecutive frames, and \(w[n]\) is the analysis window (e.g., a Hann window).
+Thus, the STFT is fully defined in terms of the discrete signal samples used in the implementation.
+From \(S[k,m]\), the magnitude and phase can be extracted as follows,

-where $\operatorname{Re}(S(f,t))$ and $\operatorname{Im}(S(f,t))$ are the real and imaginary parts of $S(f,t)$, respectively.
+where $\operatorname{Re}(S[k,m])$ and $\operatorname{Im}(S[k,m])$ are the real and imaginary parts of $S[k,m]$, respectively.

 To compress the dynamic range of the magnitude spectrogram, a logarithmic scaling is applied,